go-kratos/go-kratos.dev/src/content/docs/blades/agent-patterns/04-handoff-agents.md

 description: "Implementing Agent routing in Blades"
 reference: ["https://github.com/go-kratos/blades/blob/main/examples/workflow-handoff/main.go"]
 ---
-Agent Routing is the core component in the Blades framework for implementing routing transitions.
+Agent Routing is the core component in the Blades framework for implementing route transitions.
 It can determine which operation to execute next based on the input information from the previous step.
-You can use the pre-packaged HandoffAgent in Blades to implement routing logic, or you can customize your own routing logic.
+You can use the pre-packaged HandoffAgent in Blades to implement routing logic, or customize your own routing logic.

 ## HandoffAgent Implementation
-**`HandoffAgent`** encapsulates the routing transition logic, requiring only parameters to be passed in:
+**`HandoffAgent`** encapsulates the routing transition logic, requiring only parameter input:

 - `name` : The name of the `handoffAgent`
 - `description` : The description of the `handoffAgent`